The Statesman (India)

-The Statesman is an Indian English-language broadsheet daily newspaper founded in 1875 and published simultaneously in Kolkata, New Delhi, Siliguri and Bhubaneswar.
-It incorporates and is directly descended from The Friend of India, founded in 1818.
+The Statesman is an Indian English-language broadsheet daily newspaper founded in 1818 and published simultaneously in Kolkata, New Delhi, Siliguri and Bhubaneswar.
+It incorporates and is directly descended from The Friend of India.
 It is owned by The Statesman Ltd and headquartered at Statesman House, Chowringhee Square, Kolkata, with its national editorial office at Statesman House, Connaught Place, New Delhi.
 It is a member of the Asia News Network.

-The Statesman has an average weekday circulation of approximately 148,000, and the Sunday Statesman has a circulation of 230,000.
+The Statesman has an average weekday circulation of approximately 234,000, and the Sunday Statesman has a circulation of 250,000.
 This ranks it as one of the leading English newspapers in West Bengal, India.